aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 Auto review helps you skip trivial changes and focus on code that truly needs attention.
 Rules can be freely enabled and disabled in settings.

+### AI Review [Premium] ✨ New in v4.0

+Powered by **Claude Code CLI + MCP Server** architecture, AI Review lets AI autonomously perform code review.
+The plugin launches a local MCP HTTP Server, and Claude Code CLI subprocesses connect via tool calls to retrieve diff content, read source files, and submit findings — no human intervention required.

+Three expert agents run in parallel, covering different dimensions:

+- **Code Quality Review Expert**: Detects null pointer risks, resource leaks, swallowed exceptions, concurrency hazards, missing enum fallbacks, serialization compatibility, logging anti-patterns, and more
+- **Security & Stability Review Expert**: Detects missing XSS/CSRF protection, SQL/command/path traversal/XXE/SSRF injection, auth bypass, privilege escalation, hardcoded secrets, sensitive data exposure, and more
+- **Database Review Expert**: Detects N+1 queries, large table queries without pagination, leading-wildcard LIKE, function calls on indexed columns, unconditional full-table updates/deletes, oversized IN lists, and more

+AI Review supports **full session review** (all unreviewed blocks) and **partial review** (right-click selected files).
+Progress is streamed in real time to an output dialog with one tab per expert.

+Advantages of using AI Review within the plugin:
+1. Building on auto review — a large portion of diffs have already been marked as auto-passed.
+When the AI retrieves content via the MCP server, these blocks are excluded, reducing the volume of code the AI needs to process.
+2. Comments created before AI Review starts are passed to the AI via the MCP server.
+The AI uses this information to avoid re-flagging already-discovered issues while helping surface additional problems.
+3. After review, the AI submits its findings via the MCP server.
+This makes review artifact management straightforward and provides data support for future re-reviews.

+> **Prerequisites**: Claude Code CLI must be installed and logged in.
+See the [AI Review](#ai-review-premium) section for details.

 ### Report Export & Import

 Export review results as an HTML report containing review progress, code diffs, and all comments.
 The report can be sent to the branch developer, who can import it directly into their own IDEA to view the reviewer's comments and fix issues one by one.